RESTATEMENT OF AMENDED AND RESTATED BYLAWS OF

 ARTICLE XI – BOOKS AND RECORDS; INSPECTION

 The books, records, papers of the association shall be subject to inspection by any member during ordinary business hours.
-The declaration, articles of incorporation, and bylaws of the association shall be available for inspection by any member at the principal office of the association, where copies shall be made available for sale at a reasonable price.
+The declaration, articles of incorporation, and bylaws of the association shall be available for inspection by any member at the office of the property management company, where copies shall be made available for sale at a reasonable price.

 ARTICLE XII – FISCAL YEAR